shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L04_Security_roles.md

 ## Lab objectives
 In this lab, you will perform:

-+ Task 1: Modify the Environmental user security role
++ Exercise 1: Modify the Environmental user security role
-+ Task 2: Export managed and unmanaged solution; import managed solution.
++ Exercise 2: Export managed and unmanaged solution; import managed solution.

 ## Exercise 1 – Modify the Environmental user security role